BirchM93/Project/README.md

 #### Price Packages
 <img src="assets/images/screenshots/pricebutton.png">

--   Join now button was tested with a hover effect in which the button changes from a red box with white text to a gold box with black text.
+-   The join now button was tested with a hover effect in which the button changes from a red box with white text to a gold box with black text.

 #### Contact Us Form & Social Media
 <img src="assets/images/screenshots/formfeatures.png">
 <img src="assets/images/screenshots/socialmedia.png">

 -   Contact Form was tested with a hover effect on the Send Message submit button in which the text changes from white to gold.
--   Form was checked for data validation.
+-   The form was checked for data validation.
 -   The social media icons were tested with a hover effect in which the icons change from red to gold with a white border when the cursor points to each icon.

 #### User Login